seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 man, let it sleep? a bugbear take him!

 **CRESSIDA**
 Did not I tell you?
-Would he were knock’d i’ the head!
+Would he were knock'd i' the head!

 *Knocking within*

-Who’s that at door? good uncle, go and see.
+Who's that at door? good uncle, go and see.
 My lord, come you again into my chamber:
 You smile and mock me, as if I meant naughtily.